dowlinglab/HFC-FFO/README.md

 <!-- Usage: Provide instructions on how to use the project, including any configuration or customization options.
 Examples of usage scenarios can also be added. -->
 ## Usage
 **Ning, Please update the repo so that files are organized nicely.
-This is super hard to write at present because there's no order**
+This is super hard to write at present because there's no file organization**
 ### Liquid Density Optimization

 **NOTE**: We use signac and signac flow (`<https://signac.io/>`_)